 - Gjensidige Forsikring

-In total in December, the various companies on the Stock Exchange experienced attracting just over 17.000 new female investors who did not own the security in question last month.
-On the other hand, almost 11.000 female private individuals have chosen to sell a security they owned last month.
+In total in March, the various companies on the Stock Exchange experienced attracting just over 24.000 new female investors who did not own the security in question last month.
+On the other hand, a little over 10.000 female private individuals have chosen to sell a security they owned last month.
+The share that has attracted the largest number of female investors, compared to the previous month, is Kahoot!
+ASA.

 Top five ownership among women (values)